Dr Paul Hapney (CPsychol)

 - that your therapist can offer you a type of therapy that makes sense to you.

 Booking up an initial consultation with me will allow you to judge as to whether or not you feel that I can offer you these things.
-It is for this reason that I reduce the fee for the first 'trial' meeting.
 An initial consultation will also provide us with the opportunity to do the following:

 - to get a joint understanding of your difficulties